2017 – USA

 I also put together my own viewing plans with The Independent Traveller, arranging to view from Wyoming.

 In August 2016, one year before the eclipse, I did a quick survey of eclipse chasers to identify what they were planning for the eclipse.
-I used this information to inform my web consultations.
+I used this information to inform my web consultations and to feed into eclipse preparations in the US.

 I had already commenced preparations to emigrate to the U.S so I could be on the ground delivering much needed support in the six months leading up to the eclipse.
-Immigration applications are hugely time consuming, and this took months of work and preparation.
+Immigration applications are hugely time consuming and costly, and this took months of full time work and preparation.

-One of the challenges was that there were very few official resources describing how big the 2017 eclipse was going to be.
-There was nothing official from NASA; no official page from the AAS.
+One of the early challenges was that there were very few official resources describing how big the 2017 eclipse was going to be.
+Prior to 2016, there was nothing official from NASA; no official page from the AAS.
 No documents or guidance about anything related to the eclipse.
 Having been involved in eclipse planning in the Faroe Islands where I was involved TWO YEARS before the eclipse, I found the lack of coordination in the US – which was covering the whole of the US – quite alarming.

 In November 2016 my Immigration case was finally approved.
 I had successfully shown that I was an ‘Alien of Exceptional Ability’ – I was a highly skilled individual; I was a recognised international expert on the eclipse experience and eclipse planning; and that the work I would be doing was in the National Interest.
 This was a very exciting time!

 I had already been planning my path of totality consulting tour for almost two years.
-In fact, I had been fantasizing about the U.S. tour with my friends for about five years.
 The time had now come, and I put much effort into finalising the details.

-In January 2017 I announced an Expressions of Interest for my Path of Totality Tour, which I had delayed starting until April to give time for my visa to be processed.
+In January 2017 I announced an Expressions of Interest for my Path of Totality Outreach Tour, which I had delayed starting to give time for my visa to be processed.
 I developed a detailed program of outreach activities.

 I was inundated with requests to come to provide in-community support.
 31 communities requested my involvement, which equated to 90 days of activities, involving 180 events.
-I started more detailed preparations and sponsorship requests.
-Noting my visa was still delayed, I sensibly delayed the tour starting date from April to May.
-This meant I was unable to attend the AAS Eclipse Planning meeting.
+I started more detailed preparations and sponsorship requests, working full time.
+Noting my visa processing involved many multiple errors, I had to delay the outreach tour starting date.
+As a result of my visa application in process, I was unable to attend the AAS Eclipse Planning meeting.

-Unfortunately, I was caught up in unprecedented delays in visa processing.
-Repeated requests to expedite my visa were unsuccessful.
+Unfortunately, continued trivial errors in the visa processing delayed the process significantly.
+Repeated requests to expedite my visa were unsuccessful, despite the wonderful support of many eclipse planning leaders and groups including NASA and the AAS.
 These issues directly impacted upon my ability to provide support to so many US communities.
-I had never before faced so many difficulties and barriers with undertaking eclipse outreach.
+I had never before faced so many difficulties and barriers with undertaking eclipse outreach due to mistakes and errors being made by immigration officials.

-Sadly, at the end of March I had to withdraw my planning tour, and withdrew my offer of support to over 30 communities.
+Sadly, at the end of March 2017 I had to withdraw my planning tour as my visa was still being delayed by errors.
+I was forced to withdrew my planned support to over 30 communities.
 It was very frustrating having to turn down requests for help.
 Despite these barriers, I continued to do what I could from the UK.
 I also did a quick visit to Nebraska in June to undertake some pre-eclipse planning events and free public lectures which were very well attended.
 I also did extensive media leading up to the eclipse, and was featured across major networks in print and TV.
-Frustratingly, my visa was still not processed in time before the eclipse, and so I was only able to go to the US on a limited visa and was restricted on what I could do prior to the eclipse.
-To date, my visa to help communities prepare for totality still has not come through.
-I can only hope that it will happen before the next US total eclipse – in 2024!
+Frustratingly, my visa was STILL not processed in time I was due to travel to the eclipse, so I was significantly restricted in my outreach activities for the eclipse.
+This negated three years of planning, and ended with me facing a significant financial loss.

 TESTIMONIAL FROM THE COMMUNITY